-The SAU 9 member school districts(the District) has adopted a Professional Development Master Plan to serve as a basic guideline for the operation of its professional development for the five-year period of July 1, 2011 to June 30, 2016.
+The SAU 9 member school districts (the District) has adopted a Professional Development Master Plan to serve as a basic guideline for the operation of its professional development for the five-year period of July 2021 - June 2026.

 The District shall work to promote a climate that encourages the continuing education and training of all staff within the District.
-The Professional Development Mater Plan shall advance an educational environment in which students receive high exposure to stimulating teachers, instructional materials and activities.
+The Professional Development Master Plan shall advance an educational environment in which students receive high exposure to stimulating teachers, instructional materials and activities.
 Professional development activities that enhance the knowledge and skills of all staff related to the education of children with disabilities and increase their understanding of the diverse needs of all students shall be offered to all teachers, specialists, paraprofessionals, administrators and other IEP team members.